Richmond, New South Wales

-Richmond is a town in New South Wales, in the local government area of the City of Hawkesbury.
-It is located 19 metres above sea level on the alluvial Hawkesbury River flats, at the foot of the Blue Mountains on the Cumberland Plain.
-It is about 65 km by road from Sydney and about 78 km by road from Lithgow.
+Richmond is a historic and country feel town in northwest Sydney in New South Wales, Australia.
+Richmond is in the local government area of the City of Hawkesbury and is part of the Sydney metropolitan area.
+It is located 19 metres above sea level on the alluvial Hawkesbury River flats, at the foot of the Blue Mountains.
+It is about 62 km by road from the Sydney CBD, 22 km from Penrith, 25 km from Blacktown, 39 km from Parramatta, 78 km from Lithgow and 7 km from Windsor.
+Richmond is now part of the Sydney urban area, with access to various amenities including Supermarkets, Cafe, Railway, Shopping Mall, Schools, TAFE and University.